FAQs

 1. How do I access webmail?

-Example: http://webmail.domain.com
+Example: http://domain.com/webmail

-A.Login to your control panel https://www.owhosting.com:8443
+A.Login to your control panel http://www.owhosting.com/cpanel

-Click on the mail icon
+Click on the add mail icon

 Type the name give it a password